Foundation Diet and Health

 Purchasing - Storage

-The availability of avocados varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of avocados varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at different suppliers.

 Storage tips

 How can you ripen avocados?
 To do this, wrap the avocado in newspaper and store it at room temperature.
 You can also put a banana or an apple in there.
 These fruits emit the ripening gas ethylene, which accelerates the ripening of the avocado.
 4 If you have cut open an unripe avocado, you can coat the flesh with lemon juice, put the halves back together and carefully secure them with a rubber band.
-The avocado usually takes 2-3 days to ripen.
+The ripening of the avocado usually takes 2-3 days.

 Ingredients - Nutritional values - Calories